AT Thru-Hike: Focus On Physical & Mental Preparation

 Aerobic Training

 Aerobic training is any activity that gets your heart rate up and keeps it there for an extended period.
-While on the trail, you will be looking to hike 8-12 hours a day which means you need to sustain that pace.
+While on the trail, you will be looking to hike 8-12 hours a day, which means you must sustain that pace.

 The best way to train for this is by doing activities like hiking with a pack, running, biking, or swimming.
 These activities will help increase your overall fitness level and prepare your body for the physical challenges of hiking all day.